Huineng: Teachings

-The earliest and most important source for the teachings of Huineng is the Platform Sutra of the Sixth Patriarch (Chinese: 六祖壇經; pinyin: Liùzǔ Tánjīng).
+The earliest and most important source for the teachings of Huineng is the Platform Sutra of the Sixth Patriarch.
 There are various editions of this text, the earliest of which are copies from Dunhuang which date to the 9th century.
 The original may have been composed in around 780 CE.
 According to modern scholars like Yanagida Seizan and John McRae, the early Platform Sutra was composed within the Oxhead school, not within the so called "Southern School" as was previously believed.
 The text continued to be edited and expanded until the Yuan dynasty (1271–1368), when Zongbao (宗寶) produced an edition that eventually became part of the standard Ming Dynasty (1368-1644) Chinese Buddhist canon.

 Non-thought, non-attribute, and non-abiding

 According to Peter Gregory, the most important ideas in the Platform Sutra, for which it is best known, form a set of three key interrelated doctrines: no-thought (wunian), nonform, also translated as nonattribute (wuxiang), and nonabiding (wuzhu).

 In the Platform Sutra, Huineng taught "no-thought," the "pure and unattached mind" which "comes and goes freely and functions fluently without any hindrance."
 It does not mean that one does not think at all, but is "a highly attentive yet unentangled way of being [...] an open, non-conceptual state of mind that allows one to experience reality directly, as it truly is."
 Regarding non-thought, Huineng says:

 Thoughtlessness is to see and to know all dharmas [things] with a mind free from attachment.
 When in use it pervades everywhere, and yet it sticks nowhere.
 What we have to do is to purify our mind so that the six vijñānas [aspects of consciousness], in passing through the six gates [sense organs], will neither be defiled by nor attached to the six sense-objects.
 When our mind works freely without any hindrance, and is at liberty to come or to go, we attain samādhi of prajñā, or liberation.
 Such a state is called the function of thoughtlessness.
 But to refrain from thinking of anything, so that all thoughts are suppressed, is to be dharma-ridden, and this is an erroneous view.